30 Different Types of Measuring Tools

 Pressure Gauge

 A pressure gauge is also a most common measuring tool used in various industries.
-It is used to read the pressure of liquids and gases.
-Pressure gauges can also measure air pressure as well as blood pressure.
+They’re essential for reading the pressure of liquids and gases.
+These gauges are not just limited to industrial applications; they can measure air pressure and even blood pressure.

 #7: Height Gauge